carsdotcom/skelebot/docs/jobs.md

 primaryExe: (ENTRYPOINT, CMD)
 ```

 Using "CMD" as the primary execution method requires that the primary job is configured to use only parameters, not arguments, and that each parameter has a default value.
-This allows the command string can be constructed in full so that it can be run without any extra parameters in the Docker Run command.
+This allows the command string to be constructed in full so that it can be run without any extra parameters in the Docker Run command.

 In this scenario it is possible to set default parameter values to environment variables to allow for different user's to set different parameter values without altering the manner in which the image is executed.